bbauska/W3Cx-5of5/README.md

 class, with arguments between parentheses.
 These arguments will be passed to the constructor.

--   <b>Line 7</b>: a method is simply defined by its name followed by its parameters. <b>Again, no more use of the function keyword.</b>
+-   <i>Line 7</i>: a method is simply defined by its name followed by its parameters. <b>Again, no more use of the function keyword.</b>

 See below an interactive example that uses an ES6 class to create Star